French Style California Wines

 Fine French wines have always represented the highest standard to which many Californian winemakers aspire.
 Generally French wines need time in bottle to age where chemical reactions involving a wine's sugars, acids and phenolic compounds such as tannin may alter the aroma, color, mouthfeel and taste of the wine in a way that it may become more pleasing.

 In spite of planting French varieties however the extended sunlight of the California Summer tends to increase sugar in the grapes resulting in a higher alcohol level in the wines.
 Often described as fruit-forward, powerful and tannic these wines may lack balance, becoming too hot (alcoholic) or too dry (tannic).
-There is also a widespread misconception that wine always improves with age when it may only really be true for a smaller percentage of these wines.
+There is also a widespread belief that wine always improves with age when it may only really be true for a smaller percentage of these wines.

 Our personal goal is to make French style wines with the power of high-quality California fruit that, by design, do not need to be aged but will actually continue to improve for seven to ten years as their flavor profiles mature.
 The terroir gives us the grapes and it is up to the winemaker, working in both the vineyard and winery, to determine the style of the wine.

-In our vineyards we are growing French grape varieties that are producing full-flavored California fruit capable of producing powerful wines determined by the varietal, location, soil, sun and micro-climate.
+In our vineyards we are growing French grape varieties with full-flavored California fruit producing powerful wines determined by the varietal, location, soil, sun and micro-climate.
 French vignerons refer to these contributing factors collectively as terroir.